 1958 – 1977

-After the launch of the new Mercury shoe model in 1958, it was decided to rebrand – as the name of the company changed to “Mercury Sports Footwear.”
-Unfortunately, this did not bring the desired results; therefore, only two years later, in 1960, the sons of Foster renamed the company “Reebok.”
-It was not taken by chance – the word “rhebok,” denoting an African antelope, a symbol of the speed of movement.
-In African, the name was spelled “reebok.”
-This name has taken root and is still preserved.
+After launching the new Mercury shoe model in 1958, it was decided to rebrand – the company name changed to “Mercury Sports Footwear.”
+Unfortunately, this did not bring the desired results, so just two years later, in 1960, the Foster sons renamed the company “Reebok.”
+The name was not chosen randomly – the word “reebok,” meaning an African antelope, symbolized speed of movement.
+In the African language, the name was spelled as “reebok.”
+This name is still stuck and has remained so to this day.

 1977 – 1993

 In the mid-70s, the company decided to conquer the American market.
-For brand recognition, the company logo is changing.
-The emblem consists of the Reebok inscription, to create which the designers used the Motter Tektura font, to emphasize the uniqueness of the brand.
-Additionally, a flag of Great Britain appeared next to the inscription, which indicated the country where the brand was created.
+To increase brand recognition, the company logo was changed.
+The emblem consists of the Reebok inscription, for which designers used the Motter Tektura font to highlight the brand’s uniqueness.
+In addition, next to the inscription appeared the flag of Great Britain, indicating the country where the brand was created.

 1993 – 1997

-In 1993 the emblem became with three stripes and with the inscription “Reebok.
+In 1993, the emblem came with three stripes and the inscription “Reebok.”

 1997 – 2000

-The version of the 1997 emblem returned; only this time, the inscription is under the graphic symbol and applied in different color variations.
+The 1997 emblem version was returned, and only this time, the inscription is under the graphic symbol and applied in different color variations.

 2000 – 2005

 The rectangular emblem is divided into two parts.
-On the left – three blue lines, on the right – italic inscription “reebok,” made in lowercase letters.
+On the left are three blue lines; on the right is the italic inscription “reebok,” made in lowercase letters.

 2005 – 2008

-Designers made the red abbreviation “RBK” and the blue sign in a square frame.
-RBK is an abridged version of the full name Reebok.
+Designers made a red abbreviation “RBK” and a blue sign in a square frame.
+RBK is a shortened version of the full name Reebok.

 2008 – 2014